-CONTRACTOR LAWSUIT

-The RJSCB is currently subject to one lawsuit by a Contractor in connection with two construction contracts with the RJSCB for work at Monroe High School.
-The RJSCB does not believe, however, that such suit has any merit; but will continue to work with its general counsel and the contractor's attorney to resolve the claim.
+CONTRACTOR NOTICE OF CLAIM.
+The RJSCB received a Notice of Claim from a Contractor at East High School in connection with defective work that was rejected by the RJSCB and its consultants.
+The RJSCB does not believe, however, that such claim has merit, and will continue to work with its general counsel and the contractor's attorney to resolve the claim.